Important information for COVID-19 Precautions

 What you can expect on your next visit to our office...

-While we no longer are requiring masks for patients who have been vaccinated, if you have not been vaccinated, please continue to wear a mask when in the office for your own protection.
+Please wear a mask when in the office, whether you've been vaccinated or not.
 All staff will wear masks at all times, whether greeting you in reception, or in the treatment areas.

 If there has been a change in your dental insurance, please let us know.